 Packages are automatically locked upon submission.
 The researcher would only be able to modify documents in a package after submission if a committee unlocks the package.
 They can, however, always submit revised or updated documents in a new package.

-How do you update a study in IRBNet if staff leave the project?
+How does a user update a study in IRBNet if staff leave the project?

-The PI or study team member with full access can change the Principal Investigator in the next package by selecting the Edit button on the Project Overview page.
+The PI or a study team member with full access can change the PI in the next package by selecting the “Edit” button on the Project Overview page.
 The PI’s name cannot be changed on previously submitted packages.
 Instructions for updating the PI name are located on the VAIRRS SharePoint portal (VA network access only).

 The initial approval date represents the date the project received its first approval from the oversight board.
 The initial approval date should not be changed or updated when recording renewals.